-The most recent chapter in the castle’s history is a major conservation project to preserve the castle for the future.
-A 19th century barn, once home to a blacksmith’s workshop is now a state of the art visitor centre and a central hub of the castle.
+Work has also been completed on the 19th century barn.
+Once home to a blacksmith’s workshop, the barn is now a state of the art visitor centre and a central hub of the castle.
 Visitors can explore the fascinating museum displays and learn about the long and turbulent history of the castle.
 The new gift shop has a colourful range of books, toys and souvenirs and a great selection of armour for any budding knights who visit.

 The Liquorice Café offers a welcome break with indoor and outdoor seating and a tempting array of delectable treats.